keith-ratcliffe/cloud-basher/README.md

-Prerequisites

-      None other than Linux/Bash, and an Internet connection to wget tarballs.
-      Tested on CentOS 7. *Should* be fine on any Linux with Bash 4.x

 Why does this thing exist?

-      To speed up my development and prototyping workflow.
-Cloud stuff mostly
+      To speed up my development and prototyping workflow

 What does this thing do?

-      Automates the steps that I'd otherwise have to perform manually to install/configure/teardown services, using a consistent, repeatable,
+      Automates the steps that I'd otherwise have to perform manually to install/configure/teardown services, using a consistent/repeatable
-      extensible process.
-That is all.
+      & extensible process.
+That is all

 What the heck is it?

-      It's just a couple of bash scripts that provide a pluggable framework for doing whatever you want with whichever (bash-compatible) services you need.
+      It's just a couple of bash scripts that provide a pluggable framework for doing whatever you want, with whichever bash-compatible services you're working with

+      You can pick/choose which service plugins you want activated, modify existing plugins, or create new plugins without much hassle

       Currently you get Hadoop, Accumulo, and NiFi plugins out of the box.
-Standalone single-node cluster configuration is implemented, but multi-node options coming soon.
+Standalone single-node cluster configuration is implemented.
+Multi-node options coming soon

-      You can easily pick/choose which service plugins you want, modify existing plugins, or create new plugins without much hassle
+Prerequisites

+      None other than Linux/Bash, and an Internet connection to wget tarballs.
+      Tested on CentOS 7. *Should* be fine on any Linux with Bash 4.x

 What does this thing do that something like Docker or Cloudera Manager couldn't do even better?

       Not much.
 However, additional dependencies and complexities here are minimal compared with those.
-Distributed applications built on Hadoop and Accumulo have complex networking and IPC requirements, which makes them challenging to implement using containers.
-And as far as Cloudera Manager, I've spent far less time implementing this thing than I've spent just trying to decipher its documentation.
+Applications built on Hadoop and Accumulo have complex networking and IPC requirements, which makes them even more challenging to implement with containers.
+      And as far as Cloudera Manager goes, sadly, I've spent far less time implementing this thing than I've spent trying to decipher Cloudera's documentation.

       That being said, I do love Docker ;)

 How do I get started?

     (1) Edit ~/.bashrc:
-        Source cloud-devel-env.sh in your ~/.bashrc.
+        Source env.sh in your ~/.bashrc.
 E.g...
-        echo "source /path/to/this_dir/bin/cloud-devel-env.sh" >> ~/.bashrc
+        echo "source /path/to/this_dir/bin/env.sh" >> ~/.bashrc

     (2) Download tarballs:
         Open a new terminal...
         Tarballs for any registered services (in this case, Hadoop, Accumulo/ZooKeeper, and NiFi) will begin downloading immediately.
+If desired, update '*_DIST_URI' variables to affect which app versions get downloaded

     (3) Install services:
         When downloads are finished, execute the "installAll" command